The DPS Program provides psychosocial services upon request and with the agreement of the impacted community.

 - Collaborating and coordinating with the Provincial Emergency Management BC and other stakeholders for the delivery of a sustainable and comprehensive pre, during and post-disaster psychosocial services for the public and responders.

-The Disaster Psychosocial Services volunteer network is comprised of registered professional and paraprofessionals from:
+The Disaster Psychosocial Services volunteer network is comprised of registered professionals and paraprofessionals from: